Andrés Fleitas

-Andrés Fleitas [flei'-tasz] (November 8, 1916 – December 18, 2011) was a professional Cuban baseball catcher and first baseman.
+Andrés Fleitas [flei'-tasz] (November 8, 1916 – December 18, 2011) was a Cuban professional baseball catcher and first baseman.
 Listed at 5' 11", 175 lb., he batted and threw right handed.

 Born in Las Villas Province, Fleitas came from a baseball family, as his older brother, Ángel Fleitas, played briefly for the Washington Senators of the American League.
 Despite never reaching the Major Leagues as his brother did, Fleitas enjoyed a solid career in the Cuban Winter League and Minor League Baseball.
 A member of the Cuban national team and two-time Most Valuable Player, he had several .300 seasons, and holds the distinction of being the only catcher ever to have caught a no-hitter in Caribbean Series history.

 Early career

 Prior to his professional career in Cuba, Fleitas was a member of the Cuban National team that won two Amateur World Series in 1939 and 1942, earning MVP honors in the latter victory, after batting a top average of .405.
 He joined the Alacranes de Almendares during the 1942–43 campaign and stayed with them nine and a half seasons (1951-52[start]) before joining the Tigres de Marianao (1951-52[end]), Leones de la Habana (1952–53, 1953–54) and Elefantes de Cienfuegos (1954–55).

 Fleitas opened 1943 with Double-A Jersey City Giants, a New York Giants farm club.
 He was the primary catcher for Jersey City, where future Hall of Famer Gabby Hartnett served as manager and backup catcher.
 Fleitas batted .218 in his rookie minor league season and improved to a .260 mark the next year.